ESR-NZ/Training/Advanced_Genomics_Workshop/Week_08/README.md

 **Question**<br>
 **(i) Based on your analysis, which MLST profile does each of the 2016 ESBL-producing _E. coli_ genomes belong to?**<br>

+### Identifying antibiotic resistance profiles in draft _E. coli_ assemblies using the tool abricate

+Next, I'll walk you through how to use a tool called `Abricate` and an antibiotic resistane gene database called `ResFinder` to identify antibiotic resistance genes in bacterial genomes.

+#### Running abricate

+To search for antibiotic resistance genes, use the following command:

 Rhys to do
 <abricate>